kahawai-sre/msdndevtest/README.md

 ## Assign E5 developer licenses to AAD users in the new tenant, and activate PowerAutomate Per User trial license (for testing PowerAutomate with Enterprise features)
 1. Sign in to the Office 365 admin center https://admin.microsoft.com/Adminportal/Home#/homepage as your MSDN M365 E5 tenant admin i.e. myadmin@mynewdomain.onmicrosoft.com
 2. Select Billing and then Purchase Services
-3. Find the "Power Auotmate per user service", and sign up for a trial
+3. Find the "Power Automate per user service", and sign up for a trial
 4. Sign in to the Azure Portal as myadmin@mynewdomain.onmicrosoft.com
 5. In the Azure Active Directory service view, select users, select the user to confgiure licensing for, select "Licenses" and add an assignment for E5 and Powerapps as required.
 ## Activate your MSDN Enterprise Azure Devops instance and connect to the new AAD tenant: